eggdropsoap/questworlds-fvtt/README.md

 QuestWorlds-FVTT is currently in a beta state.
 There may be bugs.
 There will probably be bugs!
 You can report bugs at the [issues page](https://github.com/eggdropsoap/questworlds-fvtt/issues) or by using the [Bug Reporter](https://github.com/League-of-Foundry-Developers/bug-reporter) module (which you can install from Foundry's list of modules).

+## New Features?

+Feature requests are very welcome!
+QuestWorlds-FVTT is a work in progress.
+Feel free to submit feature requests to the [issue tracker][issues] or by getting my attention on the Foundry discord.
+Using the Bug Reporter module for feature requests is A-OK too, especially if you don't have or want to make a Github or Discord account just to ask for an improvement.

+There seem to be as many ways to play QuestWorlds as there are groups who play it, and my hope is to provide a flexible Foundry system that can handle how you run your games.
+QuestWorlds-FVTT takes the QWSRD as core, and provides a few settings and features to accommodate variations from the QWSRD "rules as written".
+I hope to expand "a few" to "many", and telling me how QW-FVTT could work differently for your group is how to expand that beyond the current options.
+If there is a feature or option or change that would better support how your group plays QuestWorlds, including house rules or rules held over from previous editions, please do submit a feature request.

 ## Future plans

 Opportunities for feature enhancements remain.
 Things I would like to see later include, in no particular order: